scala/scala3/docs/docs/reference/extend/common-declarations.md

 The `common` definition of `fromString` in `FlatText` implicitly defines a member of `object FlatText`.
 Alternatively, one could have defined it as a regular method in the companion object.
 This is done in the following second implementation of `Text`, which represents a text as a tree of strings.
-Both old and new implementations share the definition of the `common` method `fromStrings` in `Text`.
+The two implementations share the definition of the `common` method `fromStrings` in `Text`.

 ```scala
 enum ConcText {